American Home Shield, by the Numbers: 14 Months of Claims

 Where AHS falls short

 The complaint volume is high in absolute terms.
-12,500 BBB complaints over three years is a lot of complaints.
+14,000-plus BBB complaints over three years is a lot of complaints (This Old House AHS review).
 Industry peers vary, but Choice Home Warranty has more, and most other competitors have fewer.
 The complaint pattern is consistent with the industry: denied claims for "pre-existing condition" determinations, disputes over what counts as "lack of maintenance," coverage gaps that buyers did not know about until they filed a claim.

 The "lack of maintenance" denial is the single most common complaint pattern.
 AHS denies a claim because the contractor on site determined that the failed component was the result of inadequate maintenance.
 The buyer disputes the determination.
 The case escalates.
 Sometimes the buyer wins.
 Often they do not.
 The pattern is not unique to AHS but the volume of "lack of maintenance" denials in their complaint record is notable.